Ohio Retirement Guide

-If you have been thinking about making a move to one of the best places to retire in Ohio, we can help you make an informed choice.
+If you have been thinking about making a move to the Buckeye State, this retirement guiide to Ohio can help you make an informed choice.
 The reviews on this site will let you know about the best places to retire in Ohio, including the top active adult retirement communities.
 You will find important information about what makes each community special and not so special; real estate prices; plus important facts about the cultural, economic, medical, and transportation available in Ohio.
+Updated Nov.
+2016.

-Ohio, the Buckeye state, had just over 11.5 million people in 2009.
+Ohio had just over 11.6 million people in 2016 with a median age of 39.1.
 The midwest begins in Ohio - its presence in the friendly people who live here is easy to see.
 It has several large cities; Columbus, Cleveland, and Cincinatti; many mid-sized cities like Dayton; and many small towns and rural areas.
 The northern portions of Ohio front on Lake Erie which offers excellent outdoor recreation.

 The Wikipedia entry for Ohio has more facts.